List of content you will read in this article:

-When building a new site, choosing a domain name could be one of the most difficult decisions as the chosen name will be seen and entered into the address bar by anyone who wants to visit it, making it to be the identifier of the site.
+When building a new site, choosing a domain name could be one of the most difficult decisions, as the chosen name will be seen and entered into the address bar by anyone who wants to visit it, making it the site's identifier.

-Since your domain name will be the face of your brand, you want to make it brandable and memorable in order for the site to succeed.
-Despite most users not knowing it, there are actually five different types of domain names you can choose between, although not every one can be right for your site, allowing us to narrow it down.
+Since your domain name will be the face of your brand, you want to make it brandable and memorable for the site to succeed.
+Despite most users not knowing it, there are five different types of domain names you can choose between, although not everyone can be right for your site, allowing us to narrow it down.

-First, let’s find out what exactly is a domain.
+First, let’s find out what exactly a domain is.

 What is a Domain?

 We shall begin with what is a website domain.
-Put simply, at its core, a domain name is what goes in between the protocol sign (i.e. HTTPS://) and the first slash of a URL (Uniform Resource Locator) in a web address.
-For example, in https://www.monovm.com/dedicated , the domain name is monovm.com.
+At its core, a domain name goes in between the protocol sign (i.e. HTTPS://) and the first URL slash (Uniform Resource Locator) in a web address.
+For example, in https://monovm.com/dedicated-server/, the domain name is monovm.com.

-What is good to know is that every domain name is just a stand-in which represents the computer’s or website’s IP address.
+Knowing that every domain name is just a stand-in representing the computer’s or website’s IP address is good.
 Since every single device that uses the internet is assigned a specific IP, it acts as a distinctive identifier that cannot be used by another device simultaneously.

-Each and every website or web app on the internet has to be hosted on a server of sorts, whether it’s a small on-site server or a complex server rack located in a designated colocation facility.
+Every website or web app on the internet must be hosted on a server of sorts, whether a small on-site server or a complex server rack located in a designated colocation facility.
 Therefore, all of them must have an IP address assigned to them.

 Of course, trying to memorize the IP address of every site you often visit is not simply a burden but completely impossible for adept internet users.
 That is why computer scientists also devised a domain name system that assigned a unique name to every IP address, making it easy for any visitor to connect to a site.

 How Domain Names Work